JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 | --connected_comps_block_size | 128,128,128 | Block size used for generating connected comps |
 | --connected_comps_pyramid | false | If true generates multiscale pyramids for connected components |

-## Semi-automatic Pipeline

-[VVD Viewer](https://github.com/JaneliaSciComp/VVDViewer) is an open-source interactive rendering tool for light microscopy data visualization and analysis.
-We have developed VVD Viewer to allow user-guided, semi-automatic neuron segmentation of large ExLLSM image volumes.

-ExLLSM image volumes are first [converted to VVD Viewer pyramid files](./ImageProcessing.md).
-Neurons and are then semi-automatically segmented in VVD Viewer and saved as a TIFF series.
-A postprocessing workflow is required to convert the TIFF series to the final neuron mask used to [analyze connectivity](./SynapsePrediction.md).
-These postprocessing steps include pixel intensity thresholding, 3D component connecting, N5 component analysis, voxel shape conversion, and component size filtering.
-Each step is described in [Image Processing](./ImageProcessing.md) and we have generated a [VVD Neuron Segmentation Postprocessing Workflow](./ImageProcessing.md#post-vvd-semi-automatic-neuron-segmentation) to run the entire postprocessing pipeline in sequence.